Lurk/clink/readme.md

 ### exit

 Array of exit links to unwrap.
-Every element is also an array where first element is a url in a simplified regular expression and all others are query params that can contain exit url.
+Every element is also an array where first element is a URL in a simplified regular expression and all others are query params that can contain exit URL.

-For example this url: `https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjMuu2zrreBAxUt2gIHHaDVC_gQyCl6BAgqEAM&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DdQw4w9WgXcQ&usg=AOvVaw0aHtehaphMhOCAkCydRLZU&opi=89978449`,
+For example this URL: `https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjMuu2zrreBAxUt2gIHHaDVC_gQyCl6BAgqEAM&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DdQw4w9WgXcQ&usg=AOvVaw0aHtehaphMhOCAkCydRLZU&opi=89978449`,

 Will be unwrapped to `https://www.youtube.com/watch?v=dQw4w9WgXcQ`